aisystant/docs/docs/en/systems-thinking-introduction/what-is-systems-thinking-and-why-does-a-modern-person-need-it/perform-modeling-1-1-concepts.md

 title: 'Perform Modeling: 1.1.
 Concepts'
 ---

-# Perform Modeling: 1.1.
+# Complete the Modeling Exercise: 1.1.
 Concepts

-List five or more of the most memorable concepts from this section, and note the concepts with which they are most strongly connected for you.
-Other concepts may stem from your current worldviews, so you don't need to limit yourself to just the main concepts of this section.
-Discuss these concepts with fellow students, colleagues, or close acquaintances.
-For instance, you can try to explain these concepts in simple terms, give examples from your own experience, connect different concepts, or explain their importance.
+List the five or more most memorable concepts from this section, and next to each, write down the concepts with which they are most strongly connected in your understanding.
+These additional concepts may come from your current worldviews and are not limited to the main concepts of this section.
+Discuss these concepts with your classmates, colleagues, or close friends.
+For example, you can try to explain these concepts in simple terms, provide examples from your own experience, connect different concepts together, or explain their importance.

-Locate the corresponding task by its number in your modeling workspace and complete all its points.
+In your modeling workspace, locate the corresponding assignment by its number and complete all its points.